Gaztelugatxe: Access

-Strategic uses
+History

+Discoveries indicate a structure was on the island during the 9th century.

-The strategic location of the site has given it an important role in historic episodes.
-It was one of the places where the Lord of Biscay, Juan Núñez de Lara, confronted Alfonso XI, King of Castile, in 1334.
+In 1334, the island was one of the places where the Lord of Biscay, Juan Núñez III de Lara, confronted Alfonso XI, King of Castile.

+In 1593, it was attacked and sacked by Francis Drake.

-In 1594 it was attacked by the Huguenots of La Rochelle, who sacked it and killed the caretaker.
-In the 18th century it was attacked by English troops; in the Spanish Civil War the naval Battle of Matxitxako took place nearby.
+In 1594, it was attacked by the Huguenots of La Rochelle, who threw the caretaker into the sea.

+In 1937, during the Spanish Civil War, the Battle of Cape Machichaco took place nearby.

+A fire destroyed the church in 1978; it was rebuilt in 1980.

 Filming location

-HBO filmed scenes for season seven of its fantasy series Game of Thrones at the islet.
+Between July and October 2016, HBO filmed scenes for season 7 of Game of Thrones at the islet.
 Gaztelugatxe stood in for Dragonstone, with a digitally created castle on top of the islet.